TensorDuck/tensorduck.github.io/_posts/2021-12-19-quarantine-day5.md

 So because we were all still feeling a bit unsatisfied from the day, we ended up ordering some more food from "Taiwan Chicken" on the Food Panda App.
-Honestly, it felt like a great final cap to the day to be able to eat some popcorn chicken, fried silk melon, sweet potato fries with plum powder, and finally fried sticky rice.
+Honestly, it felt like a great final cap to the day to be able to eat some popcorn chicken, fried silk melon, sweet potato fries white pepper, and finally fried taro.
 I was so excited I didn't get a picture!

 It's interesting, by this point, I realize I might be really accustomed to their more typical meal boxes.
 But I'm also starting to crave the freedom to eat what I want.